BCB National Academy

 The overall aim of the Academy is to provide talented young cricket players with a comprehensive program to enable them to develop into outstanding cricketers whilst at the same time providing players with the tools they need to develop into well-rounded members of the community.
 The structure of the BCBNA program highlights the preparation needed to fulfill athlete expectation and progression to achieve the highest level of international competition.

-In 2011 the BCBNA grew to accommodate an 11&Under age group which had thirty committed players training twice a week.
-The BCBNA also has intakes in the 13 & Under, 15 & Under and 19 & Under boy?s age groups as well as the National Women?s team and the Under 16 Girls.
+The BCBNA also has intakes in the 13 & Under, 15 & Under and 19 & Under boy's age groups as well as the National Women's team and the Under 16 Girls.
 Each age-group has approximately 25-30 players training throughout the year.
 The Academy has approximately 150 players in the Elite Program.
-The boys start in the Under 11 program and the girls start at Under 16 and with hard work and dedication they progress through the program to the senior level.
+The boys start in the Under 13 program and the girls start at Under 16 and with hard work and dedication they progress through the program to the senior level.

 The National Academy players are trained in batting, wicket keeping, fielding and bowling.
 Additional sessions on fitness, nutritional education, sports psychology and anti-drug WADA information sessions are a core part of the syllabus.